Cubified/ntwm/README.md

-# ntwm v1.0.1
+# ntwm v1.1.0

-A tiny, frameless, grid-tiling window manager with multimonitor support.
+A tiny, frameless, keyboard-driven tiling window manager with multimonitor support.

 ntwm was written from scratch using Xlib and was inspired by dwm, 2bwm, and other minimal window managers.